verify-stack/aurora-core/docs/Info/Extensions.md

 > You will have to implement the function into your camera module.
 > Possible images can be accessed via `GuiService:GetMouseLockInfo()`.

-If you're using 2014L and below or using mobile, you'll have to create a custom camera module if you want it working.
+If you're using mobile, you'll have to create a custom camera module if you want it working.
 Optionally, you just can use the default camera module and hookup `RotateCamera` and `ZoomCamera`.

+For 2012L and below (7B and below), you'll have to handle the camera view buttons by yourself, the images are already handled though.

 ```Lua
 CameraModule.new(name) -- Creates a new camera, name is for the runtime bind.